SimonEast/django-login-for-phpbb/django/README.txt

 This directory contains a Django application called sessionprofile.
 Add it to your project to make it maintain a table that maps sessions to user objects.
-This is useful when you want to access the current session's Django user ID - for example, when you are integrating Django with phpBB.
+This is useful when you want to access the current session's Django user ID from outside Django - for example, when you are integrating Django with phpBB.

-Install it by executing python setup.py install
+Install it by executing

+    python setup.py install

-The following instructions show how to create a minimal project that does nothing but test this.
+The following instructions show how to create a minimal project that does nothing but test the install.

 1. You will need to modify the settings.py of your project